KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/documenting_python.rst

             index.rst          # main documentation file
             conf.py            # Sphinx configuration
-            requirements.txt   # packages required to compile the documentation setup.cfg              # contains a setting which represents the packages that API documentation should be generated for
+            requirements.txt   # packages required to compile the documentation setup.cfg              # contains a setting which specifies the packages for which
+                               # API documentation should be generated

 Generating a Sphinx configuration file
 --------------------------------------
-Sphinx is highly configurable and be configured using the ``docs/conf.py`` file.
+Sphinx is highly configurable and can be configured using the ``docs/conf.py`` file.

 You can generate a Sphinx configuration file by running the ``sphinx-quickstart`` utility and following the on screen instructions.

-Note: we are using a heavily Sphinx configuration file.
+Note: we are using a heavily modified Sphinx configuration file.
 See ``karr_lab_build_utils.templates.docs.conf.py`` for our template.
 In particular, we are enabling the ``napoleon`` extension to support Google-style argument and attribute doc strings.

 Writing documentation